Hi! I'm Lillian.

 I'm a playwright, actor, and advocate.

 By that time I was already working on my first full length documentary play.
 I was creating it as a response to the #MeToo movement and exploring sexuality from a positive perspective.
-The play, How We Love/F*ck was inspired by my interviews with 28 different female-identifying individuals.
-I got to act with an ensemble of amazing women in its World Premiere at Cherry Lane Theatre from Sept 2019 - Oct 2019.
-Another life-changing moment.
-It occurs to me that many of my life-changing moments have happened in tandem with my documentary theatre work.
-Interesting...
+The play, How We Love/F*ck, was inspired by my interviews with 28 different female-identifying individuals.
+I got to act with an ensemble of amazing women in its World Premiere at Cherry Lane Theatre for two weeks from Sept 2019 - Oct 2019.

 I also work as the Community Manager at Committed Impulse, and freelance as a Standardized Patient at Pace University.
 I'm honored to volunteer on the Board of Directors for the National PKU Alliance, a national non-profit dedicated to improving the lives of those with Phenylketonuria (PKU).

 Stay connected with me on Instagram.